eric88525/NL2SQL/ReadMe.md

 # NL2SQL
-NL2SQL is a website that allows users to input natural language and convert them into SQL commands, and you can also execute SQL commands to confirm the results.
+NL2SQL is a website that allows users to input natural language and convert them into SQL commands.
+In addition to generating SQL queries from natural language, the NL2SQL platform also allows users to execute SQL commands directly on the platform to confirm the accuracy of the generated SQL queries.

 # Build up
 Download models from [drive](https://drive.google.com/drive/folders/1GC0JHVyxUzjJQrjeL3Fd1H7k9fvcyKjy?usp=sharing) and place it under N2S/saved_models